 Nationwide Syndications Limited is a wholly owned mortgage lender specialising in syndicated commercial loans to registered social landlords (RSL).
 Nationwide Syndications Limited has ceased to offer new lending.
-As at 4 April 2019, it held mortgage assets of £0.5 billion.

 The Mortgage Works (UK) plc (TMW) is a wholly owned centralised mortgage lending subsidiary, specialising mainly in residential BTL lending to individuals.
-As at 4 April 2019, it had mortgage assets of £31.6 billion.
-In the year ended 4 April 2019, TMW's gross lending was £5 billion, representing 13.7 per cent. of its total gross residential mortgage lending in that year.
+As at 4 April 2020, it had mortgage assets of £34.0 billion, with net lending for the year ended 4 April 2020 at £5.3 billion.